Screening material (due by December 1st)

 - Prepare to be interviewed about your experience and your educational and professional goals.

-- You must bring a list of pieces to be performed, including études and ensemble music, to the audition.
-Jazz applicants: In addition, bring copies of your music.
+- Jazz applicants: In addition, bring copies of your music.

-- The panel may interrupt your audition at any point in a piece to ensure that auditions proceed on schedule.
+- The panel may interrupt your audition at any moment in a piece to ensure that auditions proceed on schedule.